okta/okta-auth-swift/README.md

 ### OktaAuthStatusSuccess

 The transaction has completed successfully.
-Add handler function to retrieve the session token.
+Add a handler function to retrieve the session token.

 ### OktaAuthStatusFactorEnroll

 The user must select and enroll an available factor for additional verification.
-Add handler function to enroll specific factor.
+Add a handler function to enroll specific factor.

 #### canEnrollFactor